ericbartell/searchCraigsList/README.md

 2c.
 Edit line 238 to match your move in dates

 2d.
 Add additional filters if necessary, around line 180.
-The stripped html lives in "soup" eg. line 180.
+The stripped html lives in "soup" eg. line 180. "result", line 118, has some pre-pulled values also, if that's useful.

 2e. checkCraigslist_yuriy.py has a couple useful functions, including manhattan distance.